 A 2-hour guided tour of the facilities in Sweihan will guide you through the historic importance of falconry to the Bedouin people through to the hospital itself where these majestic birds are cared for and you have the opportunity of up-close encounters.

 It comes with a heftier price tag than some of the other attractions listed here, but in our own experience, it was worth every dirham.
-A really in-depth tour is provided with narrative, a chance to see the Falcons up close, even see an operation take place.
+A really in-depth tour is provided with narrative, a chance to see the Falcons up close, and even see an operation take place.
 Pre-booking essential.

 Al Ain Cultural Attractions

 The next four cultural attractions are based in Al Ain, the Oasis city that sits 160kms south of Abu Dhabi city centre.
-It is also known as the cultural capital of the UAE, home to the country’s founding father and steeped in history.
+It is also known as the cultural capital of the UAE, home to the country’s founding fathers and steeped in history.

 9. Al Ain Palace Museum